Views » September 10, 2018

 The corporate interests bankrolling the Democratic Party establishment remain adamantly opposed to such proposals.
 It’s no surprise, then, that the party’s centrist wing is terrified.
 The political enterprise they’ve spent their careers building runs counter to the big, universal, redistributive policies being supported by the Democratic base—and by the progressive candidates in the media spotlight.

 The party’s future success hinges on the Left exerting its burgeoning power—in the streets and the ballot box—in a way unseen in recent American political history.
-That’s the real opportunity Democrats face in 2018 and 2020.
+That’s the real opportunity Democrats face in 2020.

 Miles Kampf-Lassin, a graduate of New York University's Gallatin School in Deliberative Democracy and Globalization, is a Web Editor at In These Times.
 He is a Chicago based writer. email@example.com @MilesKLassin